Got a Question?

 - By first heading to the hospital to attain medical assistance.
-With this in mind an X-ray will be performed in order to examine the fracture and how severe it is.
+With this in mind, an X-ray will be performed in order to examine the fracture and how severe it is.
 It will also be important to ascertain the cause of the fracture.

 - In order to reduce the swelling and pain, ice is placed on the injured area and then this is very gently massaged for 15 to 20 minutes at a time, wrapping the ice in this injured area is important but it should not be done directly as the ice can burn the skin.
 This will help to soothe the inflammation.

-- Once the proper diagnosis has been stipulated by the doctor you will be advised on the procedure for healing such as possible surgical procedures or if it is not very severe it may also be repositioned to a point were it can heal on its own with the addition of pain medications prescribed to support the healing process.
+- Once the proper diagnosis has been stipulated by the doctor you will be advised on the procedure for healing such as possible surgical procedures or if it is not very severe it may also be repositioned to a point where it can heal on its own with the addition of pain medications prescribed to support the healing process.

-Yes we are a no win no fee claim solicitor as we do understand the major financial challenges our clients have to undertake with the health procedures they need to undergo in order to regain their health.
+Yes, we are a no win no fee claim solicitor as we do understand the major financial challenges our clients have to undertake with the health procedures they need to undergo in order to regain their health.